 Ten different types of permethrin-treated clothing purchased directly from Insect Shield were included in the study.
 Both laboratory-reared and field-collected ticks were utilized to determine effectiveness.
 Researchers found that not only did the clothing affect the blacklegged tick (Ixodes scapularis) that carries Lyme disease, it also had had similar effects on both the lone star tick (Amblyomma americanum) and the American dog tick (Dermacentor variabilis), which also carry life threatening diseases.

 As stated in the study, the findings indicate that permethrin-treated clothing has promise as a personal protective measure to prevent bites by medically important ticks in the United States.
-This agrees with the findings of previous studies where use of permethrin-treated clothing reduced the risk of bites such as (Schreck and Vaughn and Meshnick 2011; Vaughn et al. 2014).
+This agrees with the findings of previous studies where use of permethrin-treated clothing reduced the risk of bites such as (Schreck 1982; Miller 2011; Vaughn and Meshnick 2011).

 Permethrin has been successfully used in the United States as an EPA-registered product since 1977, with an excellent safety record.
 The US Army has been using permethrin as a form of protection for its soldiers since the 1980’s.
 All Army uniforms are pre-treated with a long-lasting permethrin application.
 Insect Shield’s EPA-registered permethrin technology is leveraged by the US military, 75+ global brands and numerous international relief organizations to help protect users from insects that can carry dangerous diseases.